 Perhaps the most visible and economically significant form of traffic regulation, most people think they have a grasp of what the sign means.
 While not generally addressing towing, one of the best resources for speed limit law has for decades been the page maintained by John Carr at MIT, who more recently contributes as a writer for the National Motorists Association.
 It isn’t always the most up-to-date, but for generally applicable limits, it’s the place to go.
 He also includes discussion of tolerances, absolute vs. prima facie limits, and speeds at which various state laws carry significant penalty or additional reckless driving charges.

-For the most part, there are now only 5 states where an RVer is subject to a general speed restriction different from the rest of traffic: California (55), Idaho (70), Indiana (65), Montana (65), and Washington (60).
-Of those, Montana and California are the worst offenders, requiring you to drive 15 mph slower than the generally applicable speed limit for cars.
+For the most part, there are now only 5 states where an RVer is subject to a general speed restriction different from the rest of traffic: California (55), Idaho (70), Indiana (65), Montana (70), and Washington (60).
+Of those, California is the worst offender, requiring you to drive 15 mph slower than the generally applicable speed limit for cars.
+But remember: your duty is first to drive at a speed that is reasonable and prudent under the conditions existing while you’re behind the wheel.
+Even if the law doesn’t specifically prohibit driving 85 mph for your vehicle, the basic speed law may require you to drive at a different speed.
+The same is true for slow speeds as well.

 Of course, they don’t apply to the same vehicles.
 Since there are only 5 of them, we’ll go through the regulations one-by-one.